Unity Platform Protection: Developer Remediation Guide

 Unity Application Patcher for macOS

-The patcher re‑signs your .app using an ad‑hoc signature so it can run locally.
-If your application was previously signed with a Developer ID certificate and notarized by Apple, the patch process will invalidate that notarization.
-Follow the Apple recommendations for distributing software to release your application.
+When the app is signed by the patcher, it uses an ad‑hoc signature for local testing.
+If your application was previously signed with a Developer ID certificate and notarized by Apple, patching will invalidate that notarization.
+Follow Apple’s recommendations for distributing software to re‑sign and re‑notarize before release.

 Linux